 In this Article

-Newborn babies require continued care and support until they reach a point where they can sustain themselves in a better way.
-But this need for care is increased when winter approaches.
-The reduced temperature of the atmosphere triggers various processes within the body to keep itself safe and the vital organs functioning well.
+Newborn babies require continued care and support until they reach a point where they can sustain themselves on their own in a better way.
+But they need extra care during the winter season as a drop in temperature triggers various processes within the body to keep itself safe and the vital organs functioning well.
 Most of the energy is then used to maintain the body temperature appropriately, diverting it from other areas.
 This is where the immunity of the body takes a hit as well.
-Furthermore, winter is a gala time for different microbes and viruses to thrive and find hosts to infect.
-Combined with a decreased immunity, your baby becomes an easy target for diseases and increases the chances of the little one falling ill.
+During winters, the microbes and viruses thrive and find hosts to infect.
+Combined with decreased immunity, babies become an easy target for diseases and their chances of falling ill increase.

-Baby skin care in winter is just the tip of the iceberg.
-One of the key problems that take place in winter is the spread of various viruses that readily affect anyone in a matter of time.
+Winter is also the season of the flu.
+It’s that time of the year when the virus spread easily and affect anyone and everyone in a matter of time.
 This gives rise to the typical winter diseases such as:

-- A variety of respiratory sensitive viruses, which affect the respiratory tract and can cause anything from a simple cough to severe breathing problems
+- A variety of respiratory sensitive virus, which affect the respiratory tract and lead to cough and severe breathing problems

 Symptoms of Winter Infections in Babies

-Most of the infections that occur in winter have strong symptoms, which make them easier to be spotted and action being taken right away.
-The major ones amongst them are:
+Most of the infections that occur in winter have strong symptoms, which make them easier to be spotted.
+If your baby has an infection, you will notice the following symptoms in him –

-- Wheezing sounds while sleeping or even after coughing
+- He may make wheezing sounds while sleeping or even after coughing

-- Pain in the chest due to inflamed lungs as a result of a respiratory infection
+- He may have pain in the chest due to inflamed lungs as a result of a respiratory infection

-- Constantly runny nose, fever, cough, with a headache
+- He may have a runny nose, fever, cough, with a headache

 1. Use a Humidifier

-In certain areas, the temperature can plummet quite a bit, making it necessary to use heating systems or portable heaters next to your baby.
-In such a scenario, the heating apparatus could rob the room of water vapour, making the air dry as well as your child’s skin.
-Install a humidifier in the room as well so that the moisture levels are maintained optimally.
+If you live in colder regions, using a humidifier in your baby’s room becomes necessary.
+In winters, the temperature will plummet, so it is suggested that you use heating systems or portable heaters in your baby’s room.
+If you use a heating apparatus, it could rob the room of water vapour, making the air dry as well as your child’s skin.
+Hence, install a humidifier in the room so that the moisture levels are maintained optimally.

 2. Use a Moisturizer

-Your child’s skin is extremely sensitive and the harsh atmosphere of the winter does not treat it gently.
-To keep your child’s skin in the soft and lush way as it is, make use of skin creams specifically made for babies or even a nice skin lotion.
-Opt for those that are rich in milk cream and butter, or make use of actual milk cream as well, since it is a great natural way to maintain the glow and texture of your baby’s skin.
+Your little one’ skin will be extremely sensitive and the harsh atmosphere of the winter can make it dry.
+If you want to keep your little one’s skin soft and supple, use a good moisturizer on his skin.
+Opt for skin creams or moisturizer that are made for baby’s skin.
+You can use a cream or lotion that is rich in milk cream and butter, as it will help maintain the glow and texture of your baby’s skin.